-Update on Increased or Improved Services for High Needs Students in 2021-22
+Update on Increased or Improved Services for High Needs Students in 2022-23

-This chart compares what University Preparation Charter School budgeted last year in the LCAP for actions and services that contribute to increasing or improving services for high needs students with what University Preparation Charter School estimates it has spent on actions and services that contribute to increasing or improving services for high needs students in the current year.
+This chart compares what University Preparation Charter School at CSU Channel Islands budgeted last year in the LCAP for actions and services that contribute to increasing or improving services for high needs students with what University Preparation Charter School at CSU Channel Islands estimates it has spent on actions and services that contribute to increasing or improving services for high needs students in the current year.

-The text description of the above chart is as follows: In 2021-22, University Preparation Charter School's LCAP budgeted \$645,645 for planned actions to increase or improve services for high needs students.
-University Preparation Charter School actually spent \$565,884 for actions to increase or improve services for high needs students in 2021-22.
+The text description of the above chart is as follows: In 2022-23, University Preparation Charter School at CSU Channel Islands's LCAP budgeted \$620,149 for planned actions to increase or improve services for high needs students.
+University Preparation Charter School at CSU Channel Islands actually spent \$674,766 for actions to increase or improve services for high needs students in 2022-23.